 Key takeaways

-The pink salt trick involves drinking water with added pink Himalayan salt, which social media users claim results in health benefits, including weight loss.
+The pink salt trick involves drinking water with pink Himalayan salt and lemon for weight loss and other benefits.

 Sticking to evidence-based practices, such as eating a healthy diet, exercising, and staying in a calorie deficit, is best for effective, safe, and sustainable weight loss.